-The MON SEL button cell allows you to listen to any of the four control room monitor pre-selectors.
-The pre-selectors cannot be defined on the dedicated monitor panel, this must be done in Monitor mode using the Pre selectors.
+The MON SEL button cell bottom left allows the user to listen to any of the four control room monitor pre-selectors.
+The pre-selectors cannot be defined on this dedicated monitor panel, this must be done in monitor mode using the Pre selectors.